Flying cars are closer than you think

 I'm in Tokyo for Uber Elevate, Uber's third conference outlining its plans to get flying cars off the silver screen and into our skies in as little as two years.
 It's a lofty ambition, but Uber has partnered with some big names in aviation and picked up its share of NASA alumni to help it get there.

 The goal?
 UberAir.
-A future transport network where air travel is as easy and on-demand as Uber rides are now.
+A future transport network in which air travel is as easy and on-demand as Uber rides are now.
 As simple as "push a button, get a flight."

 Sounds like science fiction?
 Uber is adamant it can happen.